 Classification What to Prepare for a Freshman Jury Memorization Memorization of solo repertoire is required for piano majors with a concentration in performance.
 Memorization of solo repertoire is encouraged, but optional for piano majors with non-performance concentrations and for piano minors.
-Majors Perform 4 classical pieces from different musical periods.
+Sacred repertoire does not need to be memorized Majors Perform 4 classical pieces from different musical periods.
 Include contrasting styles.
 Perform 1 hymn arrangement.
 Hymns see hymnplaying expectations note above.
 Minor Music Ed Perform 4 classical pieces from different musical periods.
 Include contrasting styles.
 Play 1 accompaniment arrangement (students must accompany an actual performance, either instrumental or vocal).
 Hymns see hymnplaying expectations note above.
 Minor Arranging Perform 2 classical pieces-Baroque and Romantic.
 Hymns see hymnplaying expectations note above.
 Complete 2 arrangements transcribed in Finale (performance is preferred, but optional) Students must submit a complete transcription of their arrangement(s) to Dr. Ledgerwood for review one month before the jury.
 Minor Pedagogy Perform 4 pieces (Baroque, Classical, Romanic/Impressionistic, and 20th Century).
 Students unfamiliar with Intermediate and Early Advanced Repertoire should choose two pieces from levels 5-6 of the Masterworks Classics or Levels 3-4 of the Celebration Series and two pieces from levels Levels 6-10 of the Masterworks Classics or Levels 5-10 of the Celebration Series.
 (Students in this category need to be learning at least 8 additional pieces throughout the year as stated above).
 Exception: Advanced students who are already familiar with the literature in the Masterwork Classics and Celebration Series may opt to play more advanced repertoire Hymns see hymnplaying expectations note above.
-Minor Church Perform 2 classical pieces-Baroque and Romantic.
-Perform 2 hymn arrangements.
+Minor Perform 2 classical pieces-Baroque and Romantic.

+Church Perform 2 hymn arrangements.
 Play 1 accompaniment arrangement (students must accompany an actual performance, either instrumental or vocal).
-Hymns see hymnplaying expectations note above.
+Both the performer(s) and accompanist will be evaluated for ensemble and quality.
+5/1/2024 Hymns see hymnplaying expectations note above.